What are Environmental, Social, and Governance (ESG) criteria?

 Society is gradually waking up to the environmental impact of global industrialisation.
 Today there is a significant drive to tackle this issue.
 Progressive governments across the globe are enacting legislation to ensure that commercial enterprises publicise the proactive steps they are taking to minimise their impact on the environment and society.
 This has extended to corporate governance, such as management structure, corporate behaviour, business ethics, transparency, and financial prudence.

-The law makers have targeted large enterprises to ensure that they support this trend and now provide annual reports to shareholders on their commitment to what is now termed Environmental, Social and Governance (ESG).
+Authorities are ensuring that large enterprises support this infrastructure and require them to provide annual reports to shareholders on their commitment to what is now termed ESG.

-This information is rising in importance and is beginning and to be reflected in share values, which naturally is of major interest to investors.
-In the United States, this is mainstream and becoming an important measure of value for fund managers and institutional investors.
+This information is rising in importance and is beginning to be reflected in share values, which naturally is of major interest to investors.
+In the United States, for example, this is mainstream and becoming an important measure of value for fund managers and institutional investors.

-Equally, enterprises are recognising that their contribution to these global issues are creating a business risk and are looking to offload this risk from their balance sheet.
-This no longer a matter of retaining its reputation and protecting the brand.
-This is of direct commercial significance and accelerating in importance.
-Some market commentators believe that ESG is becoming normalised in the investment world.
+Enterprises are recognising that their contribution to these global issues are an important consideration in terms of potential investment, brand and reputation.
+Some market commentators believe that ESG criteria are becoming the norm in the investment world.
 It may be argued that ESG will no longer be seen an ‘accreditation’, but a hygiene factor for all large organisations.
 The Commission of Sponsoring Organisations of the Treadway Commission, known as ‘COSO Framework’ argue that ESG issues are central to a company’s risk decision making and need to be integrated into enterprise-wide risk management.